shirriff/openomni/packets/README.md

 # Packet Structure
 ![Alert](https://rawgit.com/openaps/omnidocs/master/packets/packet.svg)

-At the hardware level, the pod_address_1, packet type, sequence, and crc are stripped, and the remaining data is presented to the firmware.
+At the hardware level, the pod_address_1 and crc are stripped, and the remaining data is presented to the firmware.

 #### packet_type (3 bits)